Hugo-Leung/personal-web/README.md

+The project is a fork of  [bjacquemet/personal-web](https://github.com/bjacquemet/personal-web) with some changes to suit my needs.

+# Upstream README

 # Personal Web

 Personal Web is a simple Hugo template to build a personal website including portfolio and blog sections.
 It will mainly suit freelancers who want to showcase their work.